-Requirements: For students entering the program after a Bachelor’s Degree, typically 16 to 18 courses are required (8-10 academic, 6 thesis).
+Requirements: The Ph.D. requires a minimum of 30 credits of content coursework beyond the baccalaureate, or at least 15 credits of content coursework beyond the master’s degree.
 An individual plan of study is developed by the student and his or her Advisory Committee.
 Courses in the following Departments are considered: Biology, Chemistry, Physics, Economics, Business, Biomedical Engineering, Chemical Engineering, Mechanical Engineering, Civil Engineering, Electrical engineering, and Materials Science and Engineering.

 In general, Ph.D. students must take graduate level courses that are approved by the major advisor of a student, as well as the student’s advisory committee.
 There are no additional formal requirements for the specific areas of concentration listed above.
 The materials science program has no requirement on foreign languages.

 The first formal requirement for the Ph.D. degree is passing the General Examination.
-The general examination consists of a written exam which is an original proposal.
+The general examination consists of a written exam which is an original proposal that is different than the dissertation, but may be related.
 If the student passes the written exam, they are then asked to prepare for an oral examination.
 The oral exam consists of any aspect of course work, the written exam questions, and the proposal, research progress, or combinations of these.
 The preparation of a dissertation then follows, where the student must present an original contribution to the general area of Material Science.
 The final requirement is a defense of the Ph.D. dissertation before the Ph.D. advisory committee, students an anyone else interested in attending.
 The exam consists of a presentation by the student, questions of the students and audience, and then a closed session of questions from the Advisory Committee.